go-gitea/gitea/FEDERATION.md

 ## Comments

 You can comment on an issue or pull request using any fediverse software.
-The entire issue thread is rendered on your instance.
+The issue and existing comments are rendered on your instance.

 ## Migrations

-If you change your username or the name of repository, Gitea handles this similarly to how Mastodon does.
+If you change your username or the name of a repository, Gitea handles this similarly to how Mastodon does.
 Gitea will send a `Move` activity to your followers and update your actor to point to the new actor and the new actor to point to the old actor.

 Changing your instance or a repository's instance is handled in a similar way, but additionally, the data to be migrated between instances.